 at least one telephone number at which the parent can be contacted in an emergency

 day month & year of admission or readmission to the school

 name and address of the school last attended (if any)

 The register is kept for at least three years and is regularly backed-up.
 The Registrar creates a read-only copy of the register each term and stores it in a restricted area on the network.
 The Registrar ensures that an original entry to the register can be distinguished from a correction.
 When a child leaves the school confirmation is sought from the receiving school and the leaving date recorded.

 The school will inform the local authority (where a child is resident) when a pupil is noted as leaving the school and will therefore no longer be on the Admissions register for the following reasons:

-This document is reviewed annually by the Headmistress or as events or legislation change requires.
-The Admissions Policy is available to view under the About Us/School Policies section of the website.
+This information is reviewed annually by the Headteacher or as events or legislation change requires.
+The next scheduled date for review is November 2018.